NiklasTiede/CheatSheet-Linux/README.md

 Aliases save time and work wonders on lengthy commands.
 Functions let you create new commands.

-Here's a list of my aliases.
+Here's a list of some of my aliases.

 ```bash
 alias name="command flags"                      # basic stucture of an alias